virtualmin/virtualmin.com/content/docs/Development/domain-management-api.md

 | `DBPASS_DOMAIN`  | Changing a server's database password  |
 | `RESTORE_DOMAIN` | Restoring a server from backup         |
 | `SSL_DOMAIN`     | Modifying a server's SSL certificate   |

-Custom scripts in Virtualmin offer a flexible way to automate and extend the functionality around virtual server management, catering to specific requirements or system policies.